General Value Function Networks: Comparing Recurrent GTD and Recurrent TD

 Ring World is a six-state domain~\citep{tanner2005temporal} where the agent can move left or right in the ring.
 All the states are indistinguishable except state six.
 The observation vector is simply a two bit binary encoding indicating if the agent is in state six or not.
 The agent behaves uniformly randomly.
 The goal is to predict the observation bit on the next time step.
 The environment itself is not too difficult for state-construction; rather a particular TD network causes divergence from the simple TD update rule.
 The corresponding GVFN consists of two chains of compositional GVFs: one chain for always go right and one chain for always going left.
 In the first chain, the first GVF is a myopic GVF, that has as cumulant the observed bit after taking action Right, with $\gamma =0$.
 This first GVF predicts the observation one step into the future.
 The second GVF has the first GVFs prediction as a cumulant after taking action Right, with $\gamma = 0$.
 This second GVF predicts the observation two steps into the future.
 There are five GVFs in each chain, for a total of 10 GVFs in the GVFN.

 Figure \ref{fig:ring} shows the results of the Ring World experiments for truncation $p=1$ and $p=2$.
 The GVFNs for both RTD and RGTD needed only $p \ge 2$ to learn effectively.
 We also include a baseline RNN of the same architecture, that indicates that the GVFN specification does negatively impact performance.
 But, with even just $ p = 2$, any convergence issues seem to disappear.
 In fact, RTD and RGTD perform very similarly.
-The fact that the Ringworld---which was designed to be a counterexample for the simple TD network update---is not problematic for RTD is by no means a proof that RTD is sufficient.
+The fact that Ringworld is not problematic for RTD is by no means a proof that RTD is sufficient, especially since Ringworld was designed to be a counterexample for the simple TD network update not for RTD.
 But, it is one more datapoint that RTD and RGTD perform similarly.
 In future work, we will be investigating a counterexample for RTD, to better understand when it might be necessary to use RGTD.